AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 Indicates the main short code of the account.
 If multiple short codes are used for this account or if the short code is unknown, leave this field empty.

-Specifying short code is helpful for 2 features:
+Specifying short code is helpful for two features:

 * The preview will display the short code if no source number is provided.
 It will reflect the real behavior on the mobile phone.

-* The block list setting of the auto reply feature (described below) only sends to quarantine the user for a specific short code.
+* The block list setting of the auto reply feature only sends to quarantine the user for a specific short code.
 This is to respect current laws in USA and France for which this feature has been developed.

-#### Source TON/NPI, Destination TON/NPI {#ton-npi}
+#### Source TON/NPI, destination TON/NPI {#ton-npi}

 TON (Type Of Number) and NPI (Numbering Plan Indicator) are described in section 5.2.5 of the SMPP 3.4 specification.
 These values should be set to the provider's needs.

-They are transmitted as-is in source_addr_ton, source_addr_npi, dest_addr_ton and dest_addr_npi fields of the SUBMIT_SM PDU.
+They are transmitted as-is in `source_addr_ton`, `source_addr_npi`, `dest_addr_ton` and `dest_addr_npi` fields of the `SUBMIT_SM PDU`.

 #### Service type {#service-type}

-This field is transmitted as-is in the service_type field of the SUBMIT_SM PDU.
+This field is transmitted as-is in the `service_type` field of the `SUBMIT_SM PDU`.
 Set this to the provider's needs.

 ### Throughput and timeouts {#throughput-timeouts}